andreas-abel/uiCA/README.md

 | `-simpleFrontEnd`        | Simulate a simple front end that is only limited by the issue width. |
 | `-noMicroFusion`         | Simulate a CPU variant that does not support micro-fusion. |
 | `-noMacroFusion`         | Simulate a CPU variant that does not support macro-fusion. |

+Note that the IACA markers used here are slightly different from what the original IACA uses.
+The start marker should be

+    ud2 ; db 0fh, 0bh
+    mov ebx, 111
+    db 064h, 067h, 090h

+and the end marker

+    mov ebx, 222
+    db 064h, 067h, 090h
+    ud2 ; db 0fh, 0bh

+(Stock IACA uses these sequences without UD2.)